 Consider the aforementioned sample grammar, we can define

-on the type T
+an operation op on the type T

 as the following node demonstrated: